PathwayCommons/grounding-search/README.md

 - `INDEX` : the elasticsearch index name to store data from all data sources
 - `UNIPROT_FILE_NAME` : name of the file where uniprot data will be read from
 - `UNIPROT_URL` : url to download uniprot file from
+- `CHEBI_FILE_NAME` : name of the file where chebi data will be read from
+- `CHEBI_URL` : url to download chebi file from
+- `NCBI_FILE_NAME` : name of the file where ncbi data will be read from
+- `NCBI_URL` : url to download ncbi file from

 ## Run targets